mostafachegeni/UZH-Cardano-Network/README.md

 # Use the stake pool ID to verify it is included in the blockchain:
 []% POOL_KEYS_PATH=~/keys/pool-keys; cardano-cli query stake-snapshot --stake-pool-id $(cardano-cli stake-pool id --cold-verification-key-file $POOL_KEYS_PATH/node.vkey) --testnet-magic 2023
-# The output should look like this (After 3 epochs i.e. ~1.5 hour):
+# The output should look like this (After 3 epochs i.e., ~1.5 hour):
 #        {
 #            "pools": {
 #                "249b04caca6a6c092f630ace0588ac63110cc6fa816e19991cbddcd7": {